randersaracing/zeynepakkalyoncu.github.io/_pages/impossible_list.md

 #### Academic / Professional

 * _Graduate college [10.06.2017]_
-* Graduate with Master's degree
+* Graduate with a Master's degree
 * Teach a university class
 * Have an internship abroad
-* Study a paper every week
+* Study a new paper every week

 #### Experiences